manukall/phoenix_token_auth/README.md

 * POST request to /api/users.
 * Body should be JSON encoded `{user: {email: "user@example.com", password: "secret"}}`.
-* This will send an email containing the confirmation token. or
+* This will send an email containing the confirmation token.

-### Signing up / Registering a new user with username instead of email
+### Signing up / Registering a new user with username
 * POST request to /api/users.
 * Body should be JSON encoded `{user: {username: "usernameexample", password: "secret"}}`.
 * The user will be registered and, comparing to the email implementation, already confirmed.